Window State Components

 • The components can be instructed to ignore the saved window state – the window is then displayed in the normal state.

 • The window's saved size can be ignored and the default size of the form used instead.
-This is useful for dialog boxes and fixed size windows.
+This is useful for dialogue boxes and fixed size windows.

 • The window can be kept within the current work area of the desktop.
 If this option is used the window also appears on the correct monitor on multi-monitor systems.
 If the form containing the window state component is a MDI child form this option keeps the window within the parent form's client area, after allowing for any menu, toolbars or status bar etc.